Spiritual jazz

 Spiritual jazz is a sub-genre of jazz that originated in the United States during the 1960s.
 The genre is hard to characterize musically but draws from free, avant-garde and modal jazz and thematically focuses on transcendence and spirituality.
 John Coltrane's 1965 album A Love Supreme is considered a landmark in the genre.

-Musical style
+Characteristics

 Spiritual jazz does not follow a strictly defined musical style but generally features elements of free jazz, avant-garde jazz and modal jazz with influences from Asian and African music.
 Quartal harmonies, the Dorian mode, meditative sounds as well as the musical language of blues and bebop are often employed in spiritual jazz.
 Musicians frequently play instruments not traditionally used in jazz or western music, electric keyboards and utilise the recording studio as an instrument.